ArnabBCA/Meta-Sphere/README.md

 npm install
 ```

-To run the backend server, you will need to add the following environment variables to your .env file
+To run the `backend`, you will need to add the following environment variables to your `.env` file

 ```
 MONGO_URL='XXXXXXXXXXXXXXXXXX'      # Connect MondoDB Atlas Database